ryanatkn/svelte-intersect/README.md

 - look more into making the `el` type generic
 - change to `svelte-kit package`
 - change to changesets
-- maybe don't use a table for the API
+- maybe don't use a table for the API docs, `Library`?

 License: [MIT](LICENSE)